Digz4400/Digz4400/README.md

 </div></h1>

 ###

-<p align="left">My name is Adam and I'm an aspiring programmer, from Poznań Poland</p>
+<p align="left">My name is Adam and I'm an aspiring programmer, from Poznań Poland.
+Motivated and detail-oriented most self-taught Developer with strong foundation in various programing languages and a knack for problem-solving.
+I am eager to gain hands-on experience in software development and engineering. </p>
 ###

 <h2 align="left">About me</h2>